Antonlovesdnb/Antonlovesdnb.github.io/index.md

 ![](2020-05-23-12-49-17.png)

-Now let's take a look at what Sysmon shows us, using the base [SwiftOnSecurity Config](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)
+Now let's take a look at what Sysmon shows us when this macro is executed, using the [SwiftOnSecurity Config](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)

-Let's use this basic Splunk Query:
+Using this basic Splunk Query:

 ```sql
 index=sysmon EventCode=1 Image=*Excel*
 | table Image,ParentImage,CommandLine
 ```
-Which gives us these results:
+Gives us these results:

 ![](2020-05-23-12-53-49.png)

 Not very interesting, the typical "Excel has Spawned PowerShell or a Command Prompt" detection has failed here, as these macros use techniques which circumvent this particular detection (More details about this are in the Red Canary Blog post linked above)

-If we observe Excel behaviour through something like Procmon, we can see that it loads specific DLLs when a macro is loaded.
+If we observe Excel behaviour through something like Procmon, we can see that Excel loads specific DLLs when a macro is loaded.
 We can configure Sysmon to look for this type of behaviour.

 Let's enhance our Sysmon config a little bit with the following: